microspectrometer/dev-kit-2020/README.md

     - no MacroFab orders are required to meet the goal
         - we have several LIS-770i daughterboards
         - we have two of each of the readout boards
+    - but I do need to order MacroFab daughterboards to try the *QuikPak* part

 ### Estimating time per test
 - look at git log: what is the average time per test?